hageyahhoo/Agile2020/Agile2020.md

 <br />

 #### 1. REFINED THE FAILURE DETECTION SYSTEM WITH KARATE
-⭐️チームのコンテキストに合うものを選択
-For Channel Gateway's failure detection system, we utilized Product Discovery again;
-we started direct conversations with team members to hear and verbalize their real concerns and needs at first "Product Discovery" approach again

-⭐️SET team and the product development team have been working at different offices.
-Our communications weren't sufficient to proceed improvements.
+For the failure detection system of Channel Gateway's team (hereinafter called "the team"), we utilized Product Discovery again.
+We started direct conversations with the team members to hear and verbalize their real concerns and needs at first.
+The team and we SET team talked every day as deeply as possible by using video conference system because each team has been working at different offices.
+Additionally, we discussed with the team's Product Manager if he came to our office.
-- We talked daily via video conference system.
-- We discussed with the Product Manager if he came to our office.

-Through these discussions, we found that test scripts written in JUnit were hard for them.
-Therefore, we investigated and proposed lots of testing tools to them.
+Through these discussions, we understood that test scripts written in JUnit were hard to read, write, and maintain for the team members.
+Therefore, the team and we SET team looked for and evaluated proper tools which would meet our needs together.

-Finally, we chose Karate [9] framework.
-It provides features specific to API Testing with BDD (Behavior-Driven Development) style and Gherkin format.
-It was easy to read, implement, and maintain for both developers and the Product Manager.
-Especially, defining the preferable state was easy to understand for them.

-After decision to use Karate framework, we SETs and the product development team members started rewriting test scripts from JUnit to Karate collaboratively.
-SETs wrote examples at first.
-SETs guided "Developer Testing" to achieve and expand "Build Quality In" idea by working with developers.
-SETs supported solving architectural problems of Karate.
-After 3 months' collaborative work, finally failure detection system with Karate became established in this product development team.
+After a series of evaluations, we chose "Karate" [10], an open-sourced framework which focuses on API testing with BDD (Behavior-Driven Development) style and Gherkin format.
+The team members favored its readability, maintainability, and extensibility.

+After the decision to use Karate, the team and we SET team started rewriting all test scripts from JUnit to Karate collaboratively.
+At first, we wrote examples of test scripts with Karate for teaching the team members how to implement tests.
+Next, the team and we SET team had been tackling with wide variety of testing issues together; product's features that were hard to test, preparation of test data, prioritization of testing, extension of Karate features, and so on.

+After 3 months' collaborative work, finally the failure detection system with Karate became established in the team.
+Now all of the team members including the Product Manager are writing and maintaining test scripts with Karate routinely without our support.
 <br />

 #### 2. CREATED NEW TOOLS THAT FIT TEAM'S CONTEXT